An Overview of Rheumatoid Arthritis

 - Your sex.
-According to WebMD, the disease is 2 to 3 times more common in women than in men.
+According to WebMD, the disease is two to three times more common in women than in men.

-- Rheumatoid arthritis commonly develops in middle age, although it has been found to affect people of all ages.
+- Your age.
+Rheumatoid arthritis commonly develops in middle age, although it has been found to affect people of all ages.

 - Family history.
 If someone in your family has rheumatoid arthritis, you have an increased risk for the disease.

-- Smoking cigarettes can increase the likeliness of developing the disease, especially if you have a family history.
-It has also shown that smoking can impact the severity of the disease as well.
+- Whether you smoke.
+Smoking cigarettes can increase the likeliness of developing the disease, especially if you have a family history.
+It has also been shown that smoking can impact the severity of the disease as well.

 - Environmental exposure.
 Those exposed to asbestos or silica have a higher risk for rheumatoid arthritis.

-- Being overweight can increase your risk of disease.
+- Your weight.
+Being overweight can increase your risk of disease.

 Those with multiple risk factors are at an even higher risk of developing the disease.

-People who develop rheumatoid arthritis will likely experience joint pain and swelling, stiffness typically following long periods of inactivity, fatigue, fever and loss of appetite.
-If these symptoms persist for six weeks or longer, it could be rheumatoid arthritis and you should schedule an appointment with your doctor right away.
+People who develop rheumatoid arthritis will likely experience joint pain and swelling, stiffness typically following long periods of inactivity, fatigue, fever, and loss of appetite.
+If these symptoms persist for 6 weeks or longer, it could be rheumatoid arthritis, and you should schedule an appointment with your doctor right away.

 Getting diagnosed and treated